-This course provides a background and introduction to quantum theory, as well as applications to various systems such as the hydrogen atom.
+Provides a background and introduction to quantum theory, as well as applications to various systems such as the hydrogen atom.
 Additionally, students are exposed to problem solving techniques, such as perturbation theory and the variational method, as well as their applications to a range of physical systems.
 PREREQUISITE: CHEM 2210.
 SAME AS: PHYS 4130.
 OFFERED: Sem.
-II, 2021-22.
+I, 2022-23.